nus-cs2113-AY2324S1/ip/README.md

-# Nupjuk User Guide
+# nupjuk.Nupjuk User Guide

-Nupjuk is a desktop app for schedule management.
+nupjuk.Nupjuk is a desktop app for schedule management.

 It uses Command Line Interface.